 In the past few days, ever since leaving Skopelos, I have been having trouble with the cooling water intake.
 Every time I sail on a starboard tack the water pump loses its prime and has trouble drawing water.
 The only way to get it back working is to disconnect its output hose and run the engine for a few seconds, then re-connect it.
 The whole procedure takes less than five minutes but it floods the engine compartment and leaves me uneasy.
 What if I need to turn the engine on in an emergency?
 Now on the theory that the water intake could be blocked, I dove with the mask and snorkel and cleaned it thoroughly.
 I will be watching this as well as the temperature of the water trap.

 The rest of the day was very quiet.
 I had a nice swim and read a lot.
-I still plan to depart for Fourni around 7 PM.
+I still planed to depart for Fourni around 7 PM.
 If the sea is too rough I can stop at Ornos in the south of Mykonos.
-The GPS now appears to operate normally and since cleaning the starter button I have had no further problems there.
+The GPS now appeared to operate normally and since cleaning the starter button I have had no further problems there.

 When we reached the lee of Mykonos, the waves became much smaller and I made myself an omelet with the leftover spaghetti from last night.
 At around 2200 the wind diminished to 15-20 knots NW and I opened some more of the headsail.
 Later the wind increased and I reduced it.
 I kept adjusting the headsail and trimming the mainsail to accommodate this variable wind.